inch-ci/inch_ci-web/README.md

 ### Configuration

 As in every Rails app, you have to cnfigure your database via `config/database.yml`.
-Additionally, you have to add a valid GITHUB_SECRET to `config/access_tokens.yml` (sample files are present in `config/`).
+Optionally, you can add a valid GitHub access token to `config/access_tokens.yml` (sample files are present in `config/`).

 ### Seeding